MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/home-site-plan.md

 > [!NOTE]
->Today, home sites can only be created using [SharePoint PowerShell](/powershell/sharepoint/sharepoint-online/introduction-sharepoint-online-management-shell).
+>- Home sites can be created using [SharePoint PowerShell](/powershell/sharepoint/sharepoint-online/introduction-sharepoint-online-management-shell).
 Admin credentials are required to use SharePoint PowerShell.
+>- Targeted Release customer will have the option to [transform a communication site to a home site in the SharePoint admin center](/SharePoint/home-site-admin-center) in September.
+This feature will become more widely available later this fall.
+>- [Viva Connections](/sharepoint/viva-connections-overview) is currently in Public preview and some Viva Connections features will become available sooner than others.

 ## What is a SharePoint home site?